JohnsonFrancis/ML_Projects/README.md

 # ML_Projects
 This contains small projects in Machine learning which can be used for learning purpose

-1. Incentivize drivers : Unsupervised learning - KMeans CLustering
+1. Incentivize Drivers : Unsupervised learning - KMeans data clustering
+2. Jurassic Park Image segmentation : Unsupervised learning - KMeans image clustering